 Mexico's Involvement in World War II

-When people comment or read about the Allies in World War II, they are generally referring to Britain, the US, Canada, Holland, Belgium, possibly Russia.
+When people comment or read about the Allies in World War II, they generally referr to Britain, the US, Canada, Holland, Belgium, and possibly Russia.
 Mentioning Britain usually conjures images of the “Battle of Britain,” and the US is immediately associated with “Pearl Harbor."
-Very few will remember (if they ever knew!) that two Latin American countries had armed forces in action during this world-wide conflagration: Mexico and Brazil, both of which joined the Allied forces during 1942.
-This article refers to the participation of Mexico.
+Very few will remember (if they ever knew!) that two Latin American countries had active armed forces during this worldwide conflagration: Mexico and Brazil, both of which joined the Allied forces during 1942.
+This article discusses Mexico's participation.

-The Japanese attack on Pearl Harbor in December 1941 and the immediate entry of the United States as an active belligerent in WWII produced multiple repercussions in the Western Hemisphere, an area as yet relatively free from the effects of the War.
+The Japanese attack on Pearl Harbor in December 1941 and the immediate entry of the United States as an active belligerent in WWII produced multiple repercussions in the Western Hemisphere.
+Prior to that, it had been relatively free from the effects of the War.

-As a result, a Conference of Foreign Ministers of the countries belonging to the Western Hemisphere was convened and took place in Rio de Janeiro, Brazil, from 15-28 January, 1942.
-The participants unanimously agreed to break off diplomatic relations with Germany, Italy and Japan.
+As a result, a Conference of Foreign Ministers of countries in the Western Hemisphere convened and took place in Rio de Janeiro, Brazil on January 15-18, 1942.
+The participants unanimously agreed to break off diplomatic relations with Germany, Italy, and Japan.

-As a participant of the Conference, Mexico broke off relations and proceeded to strengthen her bonds with the US, a complex issue due to the not always felicitous relations between these two important States of the Northern Hemisphere.
+A participant of the Conference, Mexico broke off relations and proceeded to strengthen her bonds with the US, a complex issue—relations between these two North American countries had not always been felicitous.

-The agreements of the Rio Conference also considered that preference be given to the Allies in relation to the commercialization of strategic raw materials.
-Some statistics state that Mexico contributed as much as 40% of these raw materials to the US war industries.
+The agreements of the Rio Conference also determined that preference be given to the Allies in regards to the commercialization of strategic raw materials.
+Some statistics state that Mexico contributed as much as 40% of these raw materials to US war industries.

-In what has been considered a misguided action on the part of German U-boats prowling in the area, two tankers flying under the flag of Mexico—then a neutral country—were attacked and sunk during the month of May, 1942.
+In what has been considered a misguided action on the part of German U-boats prowling in the area, two tankers flying under the flag of Mexico—then a neutral country—were attacked and sunk in May 1942.

-SS Potrero del Llano was sailing from Tampico to New York with 6,132 tons of petroleum when she was sunk by U-564 on the 14 of May.
+SS Potrero del Llano was sailing from Tampico to New York with 6,132 tons of petroleum when she was sunk by U-564 on the 14th of May, while SS Faja de Oro was sailing in ballast from Pennsylvania back to Tampico when she was sighted and sunk by U-106 on the 21st of May.

-- Many Mexicans volunteered and joined the US armed forces, acquitting themselves well in different battle fields.
-These participants can be numbered in the thousands; some estimates go as high as 400,000.
+- Many Mexicans volunteered and joined the US armed forces, acquitting themselves well in different battlefields.
+These participants numbered in the thousands; some estimates go as high as 400,000.

-- Mexican troops fought valiantly in Europe and in the Pacific and can show the medals that attest their valor.
+- Mexican troops fought valiantly in Europe and in the Pacific, and they have the medals to attest their valor.
 These medals include numerous Congressional Medals of Honor.